Rookie stars want wins, even with Cowboys secure atop NFC

 By beating the Eagles, the best rookie quarterback and running back in franchise history will have the ultimate club mark: victories.

-NOTES: LT Tyron Smith left the Detroit game with a right knee injury, but Garrett said Tuesday it appeared the Pro Bowler would be fine. … DT Terrell McClain didn’t return because of an ankle injury, but Jones said it was a precautionary move.
+NOTES: LT Tyron Smith left the Detroit game with a right knee injury.
+While Garrett said the injury doesn’t appear serious, the Pro Bowler likely won’t play against the Eagles. … DT Terrell McClain didn’t return because of an ankle injury, but Jones said it was a precautionary move.
 The Cowboys were down to four healthy defensive linemen at the end of the game.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL